 Skip to content

-Metadescriptions are used by search engines like Google to show a summary of the article. e.g.
+Search engines like Google use meta descriptions to show a summary of an article, for example:

 .

-Google doesn't always take exactly the metadescription that you give, but if the meta description is good, then Google is more likely to use it.
+Google doesn't always display exactly the meta description you provide, but if the meta description is good, Google is more likely to use it.

 Good meta descriptions

-• Should give the reader as much value as possible from the
+• Gives the reader as much value as possible

-• Not click-baity or trying to make the read the article - if you can give them everythign they want just from the metadescription then that is fine.
+• Isn't clickbaity or trying to make the user read the article - if you can give the reader what they want in the meta description, that's fine

-• Don't use phrases like "read on for more" etc. You only have two sentences - try to give the reader the main takeaway of the article.
+• Doesn't include phrases like "read on for more."
+You only have two sentences - try to give the reader the main takeaway of the article.

-In editors like Wordpress and Medium, the meta description is often set up automatically with automatic summarization of the article draft.
-It's still good to manually write your own one rather.
+In editors like WordPress and Medium, the meta description is often set up automatically with automatic summarization of the article draft.
+It's still good to manually write a meta description.

-In HTML, you use the <metadescription> tag in the <head> section.
+In HTML, use the <metadescription> tag in the <head> section.

 ---